-Mr. Akoak: Thank you, Mr. Speaker. (interpretation) I say "good afternoon" to all Gjoa Haven residents and Nunavummiut who are listening to and watching the proceedings.
+Mr. Akoak: Thank you, Mr. Speaker. (interpretation) I say "good day" to all residents of Gjoa Haven and Nunavummiut who are watching and listening to the proceedings.

-(interpretation ends) I am very pleased today to inform the House about the use of a solar energy system in my constituency of Gjoa Haven.
+(interpretation ends) Mr. Speaker, I am very pleased today to inform the House about the use of a solar energy system in my constituency of Gjoa Haven.

-Mr. Speaker, the federal government's Northern Responsible Energy Approach for Community Heat and Electricity program funds renewable energy and energy efficient projects in northern communities.
-Through that program a solar energy system was recently installed on top of the Gjoa Haven arena.
+Mr. Speaker, the federal government's Northern Responsible Energy Approach for Community Heat and Electricity Program funds renewable energy and energy efficient projects in northern communities.

+Mr. Speaker, through that program, a solar energy system was recently installed on top of the Gjoa Haven arena.
 It generates clean electricity for the arena instead of using diesel fuel from the power plant.
 Mr. Speaker, the Qulliq Energy Corporation then provides credit to the Hamlet of Gjoa Haven for the unused energy.

-It is worth noting that any Nunavut community can apply to this program.
-There is no deadline.
-By participating in such initiatives it reduces our community's reliance on diesel and contributes to our efforts to reduce greenhouse gas emissions.
+Mr. Speaker, it is worth noting that any Nunavut community can apply to this program; there is no deadline.
+By participating in such initiatives, it reduces our communities' reliance on diesel and contributes to our efforts to reduce greenhouse gas emissions.